 The Uniform Interstate Family Support Act is the second applicable law and has been adopted by all states.
 Child support orders can still be enforced due to these two acts, even if the parent subject to the order moves out of state.
 If your ex-partner has relocated out of state and has failed to pay their court-ordered child support, your child support lawyer can advise you on what to do next.

 Thanks to these laws, not paying child support in California can still have legal consequences—even if the non-paying parent relocates.
-In such cases, it’s especially beneficial to consult with both a Child Custody Lawyer and a child support attorney to coordinate interstate enforcement strategies.
+In such cases, it’s especially beneficial to consult with both a child custody lawyer and a child support attorney to coordinate interstate enforcement strategies.
 A family law attorney can help you navigate this cross-state enforcement process.